Aryans1729/Integrations_module/README.md

 # Integrations Module
 ### HubSpot, Notion & Airtable Integration with FastAPI

 This project provides seamless integration with **HubSpot, Notion, and Airtable**, using a **FastAPI backend** and a **React-based frontend**.
 It follows the **OAuth 2.0 authentication flow**, allowing users to securely connect their accounts and retrieve relevant data from these platforms.
+Deployed : https://integrations-module.vercel.app/

 ---